 - Our Father's Day tribute included some Sherlock Holmes inspirations in the Beau Ties Ltd. catalog and our Father's Day episode from a couple of years back (IHOSE #43).

-Download this episode by right-clicking the icon and selecting "Save As..." or simply click on the file to listen, or on the player above.
+Download this episode by right-clicking the icon and selecting "Save As..." or simply click on the file to listen, or on the player below.
 (File size: 47.7 MB, 1:44:06)

 Please subscribe to us on iTunes and be kind enough to leave a rating or review for the show.
 And please tell a friend about us, in any fashion you feel comfortable.